BA flight attendant caught naked and high on drugs in plane toilet, court hears

 After complaining of stomach cramps and saying he needed to change his clothes, the air steward locked himself in one of the plane’s bathrooms.

-Pentecost appeared at Uxbridge Magistrates’ Court on Friday where he pleaded guilty to performing an aviation function while impaired by drugs.
+Mr Pentecost appeared at Uxbridge Magistrates’ Court on Friday, where he pleaded guilty to performing an aviation function while impaired by drugs.

 The flight attendant was spoken to by the captain before a health professional was called for, magistrates were told.